hapax/hapax.github.io/assets/teaching.md

 issues at play (power series radius of convergence, uniform convergence for term-by-term differentiation) without belabouring them.
 On a first exposure, a quagmire of technical conditions will spoil the magic!
-A numerical check will do, particularly since it can be used to motivate the relation between terms and digits.
+A numerical check can be just as convincing.

 Is this pedagogically sound?
 I find the hiking analogy helpful here.
 Rigour is something like a heavy *safety harness* for mountain climbing.